kewanfr/next-githread-learn/README.md

 This is a cool project in [Next.js](https://nextjs.org/).
-It goals is to learn to use Next Js with a clone of Threads app by Meta but with git login, so it's called Gitthread
+The goals is to learn to use Next Js with a clone of Threads app by Meta but with git login, so it's called Gitthread

 <table>
   <thead>